flunge/flunge.github.io/_posts/Projects/2016-12-01-project-instinct.markdown

 1. Flight controller firmware are processed on the MCU STM32F427, which necessary topics published to serial port and further to USB port of the upper level CPU.
 2. In the upper level CPU Up-board, the whole system is running on ROS in Ubuntu system.
 ROS nodes are inter-connected to share information.
 3. Application layer handles the user defined missions and state change conditions.
 The API layer defines necessary and basic functions such as takeoff and landing, fly to waypoint or fly a certain distance.
+SLAM and path planning layer includes the SLAM and planning nodes subscribing raw sensor information (laser scans and raw images) and publishing reference position points.
+Obstacle avoidance is also handled in this node where a local/global map is maintained for planning and loop closure purpose.
+4. MAVROS is the interface between ROS and MAV platform using protocol Mavlink.

 <center>
 <img src="/public/figures/project/uavsystem_1.jpg" style="width:70%">
 </center>

+<a name = "fpga"></a>

+**Summary**

+Field programmable gate array extends the ability of image processing by parallel processing and line synchronization.
+We use Xlinix Zync7020 supporting for dual-cemera drivers with high resolution and image pre-processing.
+Depth map estimation based on epi-polar geometry and ORB feature extraction are developed on this module.
+Further development of communication between FPGA module and Intel Upboard is still under progress.
+This module will replace the Intel Realsense as the forward facing vision system.
+The large view angle and high frame rate will enable fast processing, i.e. fast flight capability in dynamic environment.